zainmustafa/socketioatchainak/README.md

 ## Prerequisites

-### Mongodb or mlab
+ Mongodb or mlab
-### Node.js
+ Node.js

 ## Install Dependencies
  Run the following command in client and server folder. npm install

 ## Run Application

-npm start

-Run both client and server at the same time.
+ Run both client and server at the same time with the following command. npm start